Helen Atkinson-Wood: Personal life

-While at grammar school in Macclesfield, she was friends with Ian Curtis.
-He gave her a copy of David Bowie's The Man Who Sold the World.
+While at grammar school in Macclesfield, Atkinson-Wood was friends with Ian Curtis.

 At Oxford University she dated Angus Deayton.
 While touring with the Hee Bee Gee Bees in Australia in the 1980s, Deayton saved Atkinson-Wood's life when he rescued her after she was caught in a rip current while swimming off Sydney's Manly Beach.

 Craig Ferguson wrote in his book American on Purpose that he and Atkinson-Wood were in a romantic relationship that lasted five years.
 He acknowledges that she changed his life "beyond recognition" by improving his health and his career.
-She left him because of his alcoholism, saying, “I love you, but I won’t watch you kill yourself.”
+She left him because of his alcoholism, saying, "I love you, but I won't watch you kill yourself."

 She married the writer and director John Morton in 1997, first meeting after she rang to tell him how much she liked his radio comedy People Like Us and he replied, "Thanks a lot.
 Fancy getting married?"